XSiling/SciChart_Web/README.md

 This is a website based on django, which is able to help people paint charts more easily.

+## Feature
+- Login and Register
+- Data Load and Charts Painting

 ## Configuration

 You should own sql at your PC.